 Focuses on assessment and management of individuals across the lifespan in emergency care settings by the nurse practitioner.
 Evaluates the evidence base for screening, differential diagnosis, and management of health problems, including pharmacological and non-pharmacological treatment modalities in a culturally appropriate manner.
 Incorporates an innovative approach to a clinical problem using technology, information systems, and business principles.
 Related classroom, lab, and clinical experiences in selected emergency care settings provide opportunity for application of these concepts.
 Successful completion of both the theory and clinical components of the course with a letter grade of B- or higher is necessary to pass the course.
-Note: Successful completion of both the theory and the clinical components of the course with a letter grade of B- or higher is necessary to pass the course.
-In addition, a minimum 80% examination average must be achieved in order to successfully complete the course.
+Note: Successful completion of both the theory and the clinical components of the course must be achieved in order to successfully complete the course.